kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Some points get more weight if they are more reliable than others.
 Therefore you should expect that the best-fit parameters are different between weighted and un-weighted fits.
-Also the accuracy of the results will improve, because besides the data you are using the quality of the data (weights).
+Also the accuracy of the results will improve, because besides the data you are using the quality of the data.
-The difference in best-fit parameters and the quality of the results are shown with program :download:`kmpfit_compare_wei_unwei.py <EXAMPLES/kmpfit_compare_wei_unwei.py>`
+The difference in best-fit parameters and the quality of the results is shown with program :download:`kmpfit_compare_wei_unwei.py <EXAMPLES/kmpfit_compare_wei_unwei.py>`

 **Example:** :download:`kmpfit_compare_wei_unwei.py <EXAMPLES/kmpfit_compare_wei_unwei.py>`